marcoperic/PhotoUtilityApp/README.md

 When the user swipes to delete an image, the URI is passed to the server and it returns the number of images that are within a certain distance.
 The original picture is added to the delete page and the neighbor images are also added.
 The number is displayed as a little pop-up, like a game point number.

+The trash screen needs to have a feature that allows users to delete.
+There also needs to be a modal so that users can closely inspect the images that are going to be deleted.

+Track statistics on the profile screen

+Need to get a color palette and begin a branch for UI refinement

+## IAP

+IAP monetization - referrals for content creators?

+Limit for non-premium users to 10 swipes per day.

+Premium users get unlimited swipes and can also select the threshold for how similar images need to be to be deleted.

 # Welcome to your new ignited app!

 [![CircleCI](https://circleci.com/gh/infinitered/ignite.svg?style=svg)](https://circleci.com/gh/infinitered/ignite)